 Highly Capable Program

-Woodland School District is taking referrals beginning November 1st through December 15th to determine if your child (grades 1 through 6) qualifies as Highly Capable.
-Until December 15th, anyone (parents, teachers, media specialists, friends, family, acquaintances, members of the community, cohorts, etc.) may refer a student grades 1st through 6th for testing.
+Woodland School District is taking referrals beginning October 18th through November 30th to determine if your child (grades K through 12th) qualifies as Highly Capable.
+Until November 30th, anyone (parents, teachers, media specialists, friends, family, acquaintances, members of the community, cohorts, etc.) may refer a student grades K through 12th for testing.
 Please either fill out the Hi C Selection Application Form below or contact the Special Services Department at 360.841.2722 for a Hi C Referral Packet.